 If you locate a section of the UHV website that does not meet accessibility standards, please note the URL of the page and contact firstname.lastname@example.org.

 If you have a concern for technology accessibility at UHV that could have a disproportionate impact on persons with disabilities, please report using any of the UHV Equal Opportunity reporting options.
 The complaint process is also available under the UH System Anti-Discrimination Policy.

 Advisory Committee on Technology Accessibility

-The Advisory Committee on Technology Accessibility is an open-forum, working body of staff and faculty members designed to provide input on campus climate, programs and training materials.
-Committee participants will have the opportunity to review, test and provide comments on sneak peaks of forthcoming training materials.
-Participants will have the option to lead campus culture change by serving as spokespeople and role models for an accessible online and physical environments.
-Participants guide and shape the discourse surrounding future implementation and policies that impact the University as a whole.
+The Advisory Committee on Technology Accessibility is a volunteer, open-forum group of staff and faculty members.
+The Committee provides input on campus climate, programs and training materials.
+Participants can review, test and provide comments on forthcoming tools and training materials.
+Participants may also lead campus culture change by improving accessibility.
+Participants help shape implementation of policies that impact the University as a whole.

 Training and Resources

-For additional information for faculty and students, program descriptions and accommodations-related services, visit UHV Disability Services website.
+For additional information for faculty and students including accommodations-related services, visit UHV Disability Services website.

-For additional policy language on technology accessibility, view the Interim University of Houston System Electronic and Information Resources Accessibility Policy.
+For additional policy language on technology accessibility, review the University of Houston System Electronic and Information Resources Accessibility Policy.